kofron/sightline/README.md

       * **Direct Jump:** A keyboard shortcut allows users to jump directly to any date.

+#### How dates work

+Every edit you make in sightline is associated with a date.
+The dates are persisted on the backend and flow through to the frontend, such that at any moment in time you can see what date the text is associated with.

+There's a special slash-command, /today, that will insert today's date.

+You can also hit cmd+k to open the command palette and use the focus command to jump to a specific date: focus date:sept 9 will take you to the 9th, for example.

 #### Tagging

 When editing text, at any point in a line (except the beginning!) you can hit # to start tagging a piece of text.
 The interactive tag selector will pop up, and from there you can choose a pre-existing tag or create a new one.
 The search supports both prefix and infix-style searching.
 If you start editing a previously tagged region, the chooser will pop back up for you.

 Every tag is assigned a color, and tagged text will appear colored by the tag color.

+You can "focus" on everything that has been tagged with a specific tag by using the command palette and focus on the tag.
+For example focus tag:#home will narrow the editor to show you everything that is home (and all of its descendents), irrespective of date.  focus tag:#home date:sept 9 will focus on home and that specific date, for example.

 Coming soon: tag editor!